Benches, bullpens clear when Nats pitch hits Mets SS Lindor

 New York manager Buck Showalter led the charge after one of his batters was plunked for the fourth time in a span of 1 1/2 games to start the season.

 Cishek was making his Nationals debut and had just entered in relief of starter Josiah Gray after the Mets had taken a 4-3 lead.
 Lindor squared to bunt, and Cishek’s second pitch was high and inside and hit the shortstop on the right jaw.
-Cishek was ejected.
+Cishek and Nationals third base coach Gary DiSarcina were ejected.

+The Mets later announced that an X-ray on Lindor’s jaw came back negative and he passed a concussion test.

 Showalter and several Mets ran out of the visiting dugout on the third-base side yelling and headed toward the field as the umpires tried to get between them and Nationals, who began to leave their dugout on the first-base side.
 Soon enough, relievers streamed in from the bullpens beyond the outfield fences.